bossovichdon/Impairer/README.md

 # Impairer — Image Compare Tool

-A browser-based image comparison tool that lets you pick a winner from a folder of images through a tournament-style bracket.
+A browser-based image comparison tool that lets you pick the best image from a folder of images through a tournament-style bracket.
 Supports side-by-side and slider comparison modes with multiple zoom levels.

 ![image](demo/slider.gif)

 ![image](demo/sbs.gif)

 ![image](demo/pick.gif)

+## Download

+**No Python install required.** Grab the latest release from the [Releases page](https://github.com/bossovichdon/Impairer/releases) — just double-click it and a browser tab opens automatically.

+## Usage

+1. Paste a folder path containing images (JPG, PNG, WEBP).
+2. Compare images side-by-side or with the slider overlay.
+3. Click **Choose** on the image you prefer — the other image is replaced by the next in line.
+4. After all comparisons are done, the winning filename is displayed.

 ## Requirements